Magicboomliu/liuzihua_PKU_intern/README.md

 # liuzihua_PKU_intern
- internship in PKU in machine reception lab
+ internship in PKU in machine Preception lab

 ## DAY One : Try some fancy
 ##### (1) VAE